Home > FAQ 20: What criteria do you use for the content and approach of your news briefing service?

 In making our selections, we do try to give space to voices and views which may be overlooked or marginalised in 'mainstream' reporting.

-We are a particularly strong source of information on social justice, peacemaking, restorative justice, support for migrants and displaced people, and Mennonite and Anabaptist news, for example.
+We are a particularly strong source of information on social justice, peacemaking, restorative justice, support for migrants and displaced people, welfare and disability, and Mennonite and Anabaptist news, for example.

 Our material is widely syndicated by other media organisations.

-We support the National Union of Journalists’ code of conduct on ethical reporting.
+We support and implement the National Union of Journalists’ code of conduct on ethical reporting.